AdobeDocs/workfront-learn.en/help/manage-work/intermediate-projects/understand-cross-project-predecessors.md

 ---
 # Understand cross-project predecessors

->[!IMPORTANT]
+Cross project predecessors are an easy way to establish dependencies between tasks in different projects.
+For example, a construction company may have a project called **Build Access Road to Summerhill Housing Development**, and another project called **Build Model Home in Summerhill**.
+By making the first task in **Build Model Home** have a cross project predecessor of the last task in **Build Access Road**, you're making sure the access road is in place before you start building the home.
+Because the tasks are linked, if the **Build Access Road** project slips, the **Build Model Home** planned start date will automatically slip accordingly.

+>[!PREREQUISITES]
 >
->Prerequisites:
->
 >* [Learn to sequence tasks](https://experienceleague.adobe.com/docs/workfront-learn/tutorials-workfront/manage-work/tasks/learn-to-sequence-tasks.html?lang=en)
 >* Or you're already comfortable using predecessors in your projects

->[!NOTE]
->
->Cross project predecessors are an easy way to establish dependencies between tasks in different projects.
-For example, a construction company may have a project called **Build Access Road to Summerhill Housing Development**, and another project called **Build Model Home in Summerhill**.
-By making the first task in **Build Model Home** have a cross project predecessor of the last task in **Build Access Road**, you're making sure the access road is in place before you start building the home.
-Because the tasks are linked, if the **Build Access Road** project slips, the **Build Model Home** planned start date will automatically slip accordingly.

 In this video you will learn: